 Mack Zimmerman, II.
-Member, General Counsel and Member Board: Mr. Zimmerman has practiced law for over 18 years and is tasked with overseeing all of Robinson Beef's regulatory, corporate, legal, contractual, liability, and public relations matters.
+Member, General Counsel and Member Board; Salary: \$70,000 once the production milestone of \$72,000 (please note the Employment, Compensation and Non-Compete Agreement of Mack Zimmerman, II attached as Disclosure Statement Exhibit V.E.1- Zimmerman).
+Mr. Zimmerman has practiced law for over 18 years and is tasked with overseeing all of Robinson Beef's regulatory, corporate, legal, contractual, liability, and public relations matters.
 He will coordinate outside counsel and manage the legal health of the company.
-The beef industry is a complicated business with financing, supply contracts, sales contracts, brokerage services, and the like, which require full time focus to avoid pitfalls.
+Mr. Zimmerman has agreed to devote at least forty per cent (40%) of his time and attention to the Debtor's legal